gardener-attic/kubify/README.md

 ##### Recovery

+Recovery is supported for both, the self-hosted and the static setup.
+The static setup used an own backup side car.

 |Name|Meaning|
 |--|--|
 |recover_cluster|Enable cluster [recovery mode](#cluster-recovery) if set to `true|
 |etcd_backup_file|Local path to the etcd backup file|

+Migration from a sel-hosted etcd to a static etcd setup is possible by changing the setting and then starting the recovery from a former backup.

 ##### Component versions